 Under Luxembourg's constitution, a municipal council (conseil communal) is elected in each municipality by those residents who are eligible to vote.
-Municipal elections are held every six years on the second Sunday in October.
+Municipal elections are held every six years.
 The members of the municipal council are elected for a six-year term, which begins as soon as they are sworn in after the elections.

 In Luxembourg City, municipal elections are held using a party-list proportional representation system.
 Since 1 January 1964, the number of members serving on Luxembourg City's municipal council has been set at 27.

 The next elections will be held in 2023.

 The municipal council sets the municipal regulations, governing all matters related to the interests of the City of Luxembourg and its residents.
 It meets as often as required by the matters within its remit, and at least once every three months.